• Get Inspired

 It wasn’t particularly grand.
 Not listed.
 Not the kind of place that would end up in a glossy book on European architecture.
 But it had charm.
 Wooden shutters, modest proportions, an old iron railing wrapped in ivy.
 A house you wouldn’t notice unless you cared.
 And clearly, nobody did.
 Because now it’s gone.

 In its place: nothing yet.
-Just churned soil and a developer’s sign promising “Prestige Living in Luxembourg”.
+Just churned soil and a developer’s sign promising “Prestige Living”.
 Prestige, in this case, soon to be rendered in beige render, perforated aluminium, and a strangely hostile number of balconies.Because nothing says “luxurious living” quite like a façade that looks perpetually annoyed.

-We demolish quickly.
-We build quickly.
+We demolish quickly and we build quickly.
 But we lose slowly.

 From Façades to Forgetting